 - Significant change in behaviour

+- Issues relating to mental health

 - Extreme anger or sadness

 - Aggressive and attention-seeking behaviour

 - Suspicious bruises with unsatisfactory explanations

 - Lack of self-esteem

 - Self-injury

 - Depression

 - Age inappropriate sexual behaviour

 - Child Sexual Exploitation.

 Risk Indicators

 The factors described in this section are frequently found in cases of child abuse.
 Their presence is not proof that abuse has occurred, but: